ad3ller/emonitor/README.rst

 Requires python 3.6+.
 Tested using Anaconda on Windows 10 and Ubuntu 16.04.

-Include example configuration for a Pfeiffer Maxigauge vacuum pressure gauge reader and a Lakeshore 336 temperature controller.
+Includes example configuration for a Pfeiffer Maxigauge vacuum pressure gauge reader and a Lakeshore 336 temperature controller.

 Install
 -------